Frances Chen

 Hometown: Los Angeles, CA

-Current City: Washington, DC
+Current City: Portland, OR

 Why did you choose McCourt?
 Prior to attending McCourt, I served as a Peace Corps Volunteer in the island nation of Vanuatu where I worked at the grassroots-level with Ni-Vanuatu teachers and counterparts within a rural primary school.
 After working closely with counterparts in my village to establish a solar-powered computer lab, I became acutely aware of the immense complexity and difficulty that comes with working in the development space.
 As such, I wanted a graduate program that would equip me with the knowledge and analytical skills to help me become a more conscientious and effective practitioner in order to design more sustainable and effective programs and policies.
 Ultimately, I chose McCourt because of its evidence-based approach to development, the strength of its rigorous quantitative sequence, and its proximity and many connections in the International Development hub within DC.